ton/PLYbench/README.md

 ![Parse transfer speed](assets/parse_transfer_speed.png "Parse transfer speed")

+Although these tests were run on a little endian machine, the transfer speeds for the models storing their data using a big endian representation achieved higher transfer speeds.
+This is due to the layout of the vertex data in the underlying PLY files.
+For the binary big endian models, parsing the data boils down to `memcpy`'ing large blocks of memory without having to stride over the data and after that do a big to little endian conversion.
+The binary little endian models require striding over the data in the PLY file, causing the slightly degraded performance.

 ### Write benchmark results

 The following lists the average relative write performance of each PLY library averaged per PLY format type, note that only binary little endian is tested as a binary output format in this case: